ReventlessDev/reventless-core/README.md

 # Reventless
+Reventless is a toolkit for event-sourced CQRS applications on serverless infrastructure written in ReasonML.

-Reventless is supposed to be a Library / Toolkit based on the following technologies:
+It's based on the following technologies:

 * [Serverless](https://serverless.com)
 * [ReasonML](https://reasonml.github.io/)